History of Málaga: Byzantine Malaca

-The Byzantine Emperor Justinian I (482–565) conceived a military and foreign policy, the Recuperatio Imperii, to recover the territories which had formerly comprised the Western Roman Empire and were under the rule of the barbarians.
+The Byzantine Emperor Justinian I (482–565) conceived a military and foreign policy, the renovatio imperii, to recover the territories which had formerly comprised the Western Roman Empire and were under the rule of the barbarians.
 It was led by his brilliant general, Belisarius, and succeeded in regaining North Africa, southern Iberia and most of Italy.
 Malaca and the surrounding territory were conquered in 552; Malaca then became one of the most important cities of the Byzantine province of Spania.

 The city was conquered and sacked again by the Visigoths under King Sisebut in 615.
-In 624, during the reigns of the Visigothic king Suintila and the Byzantine Emperor Heraclius, the Byzantines definitively abandoned their last settlements in the narrow area they still held.
+In 625, during the reigns of the Visigothic king Suintila (or Swinthil) and the Byzantine Emperor Heraclius, the Byzantines definitively abandoned their last settlements in the narrow area they still held.

 It is known that Sisebut devastated much of the city, and although it remained an episcopal see and the site of a mint built by Sisenand, its population was drastically reduced and its prosperous economy ruined.
 There is clear documentary evidence of the violent destruction of at least one commercial district.
 Such was the devastation that the first Islamic invaders of the old Visigothic county of Malacitana initially had to locate their capital in the interior, at Archidona.